Sacrament: Other traditions

 The enumeration, naming, understanding, and the adoption of the sacraments formally vary according to denomination, although the finer theological distinctions are not always understood and may not even be known to many of the faithful.
 Many Protestants and other post-Reformation traditions affirm Luther's definition and have only Baptism and Eucharist (or Communion or the Lord's Supper) as sacraments, while others see the ritual as merely symbolic, and still others do not have a sacramental dimension at all.

 In addition to the traditional seven sacraments, other rituals have been considered sacraments by some Christian traditions.
-In particular, foot washing as seen in Anabaptist, Schwarzenau Brethren, German Baptist groups or True Jesus Church, and the hearing of the Gospel, as understood by a few Christian groups (such as the Polish National Catholic Church of America), have been considered sacraments by some churches.
+In particular, foot washing as seen in Anabaptist, Schwarzenau Brethren groups or True Jesus Church, and the hearing of the Gospel, as understood by a few Christian groups (such as the Polish National Catholic Church of America), have been considered sacraments by some churches.
 The Assyrian Church of the East holds the Holy Leaven and the sign of the cross as sacraments.

 Since some post-Reformation denominations do not regard clergy as having a classically sacerdotal or priestly function, they avoid the term "sacrament", preferring the terms "sacerdotal function", "ordinance", or "tradition".
 This belief invests the efficacy of the ordinance in the obedience and participation of the believer and the witness of the presiding minister and the congregation.
 This view stems from a highly developed concept of the priesthood of all believers.
 In this sense, the believer himself or herself performs the sacerdotal role.

-Baptists and Pentecostals, among other Christian denominations, use the word ordinance rather than sacrament because of certain sacerdotal ideas connected, in their view, with the word sacrament.
+Plymouth Brethren and Pentecostals, among certain other Christian denominations, use the word ordinance rather than sacrament because of certain sacerdotal ideas connected, in their view, with the word sacrament.
 These churches argue that the word ordinance points to the ordaining authority of Christ which lies behind the practice.

 Non-sacramental churches

 Some denominations do not have a sacramental dimension (or equivalent) at all.
 The Salvation Army does not practice formal sacraments for a variety of reasons, including a belief that it is better to concentrate on the reality behind the symbols; however, it does not forbid its members from receiving sacraments in other denominations.

-The Quakers (Religious Society of Friends) also do not practice formal sacraments, believing that all activities should be considered holy.
-Rather, they are focused on an inward transformation of one's whole life.
+The Quakers (Religious Society of Friends) also do not practice formal sacraments, believing that all of life has the potential to be the means of God's grace.
+Quaker emphasize the inward transformation of one's whole life.
 Some Quakers use the words "Baptism" and "Communion" to describe the experience of Christ's presence and his ministry in worship.

 The Clancularii were an Anabaptist group in the 16th century who reasoned that because religion was seated in the heart, there was no need of any outward expression through the sacraments.